 Summer at Hill instituted as an enrichment and exploration program, open to Hill students and the community at large.

 Hill School named a National School of Distinction by All Kinds of Minds Institute.

 1:1 technology initiative began, issuing a computer to each Middle & Upper School student.

 Fort Worth Campus extends its programming to include 1st grade.
 Audrey Boda-Davis succeeds Greg Owens as Executive Director.

 Hill School renews accreditation through AdvancED/Southern Association of Colleges and Schools – marking 25 years of being an accredited school.
 Hill School of Fort Worth celebrates its 40th Anniversary by re-invigorating the Hill School Foundation, an endowment fund, with an $80,000 commitment from the school.

 Hill School adds dual credit programming for upperclassmen in partnership with Texas Wesleyan University.

-Hill School adds kindergarten programming.
+Hill School welcomes its first class for Kindergarten programming.
 Upon Audrey Boda-Davis’ retirement, Roxann Breyer is named Head of School.